 Linear Regression: Fitting Lines to Data

 In real-world scenarios, data points rarely fall perfectly on a straight line.
 This line minimizes the distance between the data points and the line itself.
-Now, linear regression is a statistical technique used to find the "best-fit" line that approximates the relationship between two variables.
+Linear regression is a statistical technique used to find the "best-fit" line that approximates the relationship between two variables.
 The most common method for linear regression is the least squares method, which aims to minimize the sum of the squared errors between the observed values and the predicted values.

 Applications of Linear Regression